Dr Maggie Buxton

 Creative Technologist | Consultant | Educator | Performance Artist

 Kim Newall (MCT) is creative technologist, performance artist and educator working within the multimedia, mobile, interactive and immersive art forms.
 His passion is applying emerging and creative technologies (such as Augmented Reality, Arduino, IOT) within community-based settings and/or with grass roots audiences.
-He is also concerned with breaking down knowledge barriers and creating links between the scientific, technological and creative worlds.
-He is also one of NZ’s foremost VJs with regular appearances at festivals such as Rhythm and Vines, Splore and Northern Base.
+Kim is one of NZ’s foremost VJs with regular appearances at festivals such as Rhythm and Vines, Splore and Northern Base.

-In addition to his own artistic practice, Kim provides advice to other creatives to support their practice and works (including on interactive screens such as Auckland Live) and has instigated and facilitated a number of capacity building networking groups in the creative technologies area.
+In addition to his own artistic practice, Kim provides advice to other creatives to support their practice and works and has instigated and facilitated a number of capacity building networking groups in the creative technologies area.
 He has a Master of Creative Technology and has taught on the Bachelor of Creative Technologies programme at AUT and currently teaches Part Time at NorthTec.
 For more info on Kim see his personal site: wiredvisual.com